Lloyd, New York

 Lloyd is a town in Ulster County, New York, United States.
 The population was 11,133 at the 2020 census.
 It is part of the New York City combined statistical area.

 The town of Lloyd is located in the eastern part of Ulster County.
 U.S. Route 9W runs north and south in the eastern part of the town.
 The concurrent U.S. Route 44 and NY 55 pass through the southeastern corner of the town.
 NY 299 also runs east–west across town.
 Lloyd is on the opposite side of the Hudson River from Poughkeepsie, New York, to which it is linked by the Mid-Hudson Bridge and the Walkway over the Hudson.

 History

 The town of Lloyd was formed from the town of New Paltz, New York.
 It was created by an act of the New York State Legislature on April 15, 1845; the first town meeting was held three weeks later, on May 6.
 The first town officials were selected, including town supervisor Reuben Deyo, justices of the peace Silas Saxton, John B. Howell, and John L. Deyo, with Hasbrouck Lefevre as town clerk.

+In 2025, the town of Lloyd received negative media attention for a proposed pet crematorium located 200 feet away from Highland Elementary School.
+If approved, it would be the closest pet crematorium facility to a public school in New York State.
+Many residents have acknowledged that crematoriums are illegal within the town limits of Lloyd, New York, calling into question the legality of an animal incineration factory next to a public school.
+The pet crematorium was successfully nixed in August 2025.